-Best clear cases for the iPhone 7
+Best Clear Cases for iPhone 7

 Spigen is a well-known case maker, and the company offers a number of options to match various preferences.
 If you are looking for a great thin clear case, this may be the one to consider.
 The case offers a form fit, and is fully clear, allowing you to show off the back and sides of the phone and keep them protected.

 You won't add bulk to the phone, and it keeps it easy to hold thanks to its hard back and TPU-coated sides.
-Coming in at just over $10 at Amazon, you really can't go wrong by picking up one of these to try out.
+Coming in at $12 on Amazon, you really can't go wrong by picking up one of these to try out.

 Otterbox Symmetry